 PTSD: National Center for PTSD

-Veterans with PTSD in the Justice System
+Veterans with PTSD in the Criminal Legal System

-Veterans with PTSD in the Justice System
+Veterans with PTSD in the Criminal Legal System

 In recent years, programs have been developed to avoid unnecessary incarceration of Veterans who have deployed to war and subsequently developed mental health problems.
-The programs aim to assist Veterans who become involved in the justice system to get treatment for mental health problems that may exist.
+The programs aim to assist Veterans who become involved in the criminal legal system to get treatment for mental health problems that may exist.
 These programs are especially needed given the numbers of Veterans returning from Afghanistan and Iraq.

 Continuing Education Course